koreanpanda345/Pokemon-Showdown-Server-Guide/README.md

    now go to any web browser, and type in `localhost:8080/testclient.html?~~localhost:8000` and test see if the pokemon you made is there.

    This is all for now, I am still playing with it, and trying to find new stuff.
-I will make updates where after i find something useful
+I will make updates here after i find something useful